kikk01/bank_account_manager/README.md

 `php bin/console server:start`

 7. launch encore for javascript
 `./node_modules/.bin/encore dev-server`

+8. Create data (required for end to end test)
+`composer prepare`

 You are ready to visit the app :)
+You can test the app quickly with
+user : test@test.fr
+password : 00000000

 ## test with phpunit